“God, how I ricochet between certainties and doubts” – Sylvia Plath

 His is an honest and respectful prayer, without duplicity.

-“God answers prayer I have found this statement to be falsifiable and profoundly problematic.
-And not only this skeptical misotheist I find myself to have become, but so many deeply Christian men and women have struggled with this view.
-CS Lewis in his book “surprised by Joy” explores the mysterious landscape of prayer as he loses his wife to cancer (something WOF teachers would use, by the way, to callously illustrate a lack of faith on the part of the author and his wife – to add condemnation to their grief.
+“God answers prayer!”
+I have found this statement to be falsifiable and profoundly problematic.
+And not only this skeptical misotheist I find myself to have become, but so many deeply Christian men and women have struggled with this simplistic assertion.
+CS Lewis in his book “surprised by Joy” explores the mysterious landscape of prayer as he gradually loses his wife to cancer (something callous WOF teachers would use, no doubt, to illustrate a lack of faith on the part of the author and his wife – to add condemnation to their grief).
 If we are honest with ourselves, we must admit that prayer does not always yield the results we want.
 The small child dies of cancer.
 The family is wiped out in a tsunami.
-And only a distressingly callous pastor, an unchristian pastor, would put this down to a lack of faith.
+And only an appallingly callous pastor, an unchristian pastor, would put this down to a lack of faith.

 What are we to do with the unanswered prayer?

 Do unanswered prayers pile up, like autumn leaves outside God’s door?

 Are they scattered in the sky like stars?